Halton Stadium: History

+Naughton Park

 Widnes Football Club had a number of grounds before settling at Lowerhouse Lane in 1884/85 on a site a few hundred yards north of the current location.
 That land was leased on behalf of the rugby organisation by Widnes Cricket Club but, to coincide with the breakaway from the Rugby Football Union in 1895, Widnes F.C. obtained a lease for land on which they laid out a new ground (the Naughton Park/Halton Stadium site).
 The first game on the new field was against Liversedge on 12 October 1895.

 In the late 1920s it was proposed that the land would be compulsorily purchased to make way for a new council housing scheme.
 After much lobbying the club were finally given an option to purchase the site for the not inconsiderable sum of £3,250.

 Club secretary Tom Naughton was instrumental in raising the necessary funds but before the formal completion of the purchase in 1932 he died in a car crash, leading to the ground being renamed in his honour.

 During the 1978 Kangaroo tour Widnes defeated Australia at Naughton Park before a crowd of 12,202.

 Naughton Park stadium was owned by Widnes F.C. (later Widnes RLFC Ltd) but when financial difficulties set in they sold the ground to Halton Borough Council in 1995.

 Halton Borough Council in partnership with Widnes Vikings agreed to build a new stadium on the site of Naughton Park.
 This stadium would provide a multi-purpose complex including a social club, conference facilities, recreational facilities and catering/function facilities.
+Re-development began in 1996, but Widnes Vikings continued to play fixtures at the ground with a reduced capacity.
+The club played its final game at Naughton Park in July 1997 against Featherstone Rovers, and re-located to Canal Street in Runcorn for the remainder of the season.